aquasecurity/tracee/docs/contributing/overview.md

 # Testing
 make test-unit             # Run unit tests with coverage make test-integration      # Run integration tests

+# Performance and stress testing
+make evt                   # Build the event generator tool make evt-trigger-runner    # Build stress testing container
 ```

 For detailed information about code quality checks, dependencies, and troubleshooting, see our [Code Quality Guide](checkpatch.md).

+For performance testing and stress testing with the `evt` tool, see [evt - Event Generator and Stress Testing Tool](evt-tool.md).

 For complete build options and development environment setup, run `make help` or see [Building Documentation](building/building.md).